 - Honor still exists.
 Beginning before I even knew my dad died and every moment since, the Tennessee Highway Patrol has been outstanding.
 By way of an example, a THP officer came to my office to tell me of dad’s passing and to take me to the hospital because he feared it wouldn’t be safe for me to drive there myself.
 The head of the THP came from Nashville to be part of the funeral procession and present us with a flag.
 There were a dozen or more patrol cars that led us to the cemetery.
 Six officers wore full dress uniforms in 100-degree heat to be pallbearers.

 - In the 4-½ hour visitation (yes, it was really that long), I met police chiefs, the mayor, the sheriff, judges and all sorts of other people we would consider important in society.
 All of them waited 2+ hours to pay respect and thank us for all my dad did.
+I was so glad that he has a beautiful headstone.
+You should start looking for headstones and check out Stoltz Memorials’ headstone bench prices in Ohio today.

 - Grief sucks.
 Let me be blunt.
 I am not much of a crier and don’t get upset very easily, but this has been no fun.
 What has been the hardest moment of this whole process for me?
 Strangely, it was when the Appalachian Express Barbershop Chorus sang Precious Lord during his funeral.
 Why?
 Two reasons: 1) my dad was a part of that group and LOVED singing with them more than just about anything and, 2) that was one of his favorite songs.
 I’d heard the song many times and could sing just about every word, but seeing the chorus gather to sing it for my dad and WITHOUT him was painful and yet so beautiful.